zjuradoq/BioCRNPyler/docs/membrane_features.rst

 ~~~~~~~~~~~~~~~~~~
 Membrane Component
 ~~~~~~~~~~~~~~~~~~
-The following membrane-associated component that are available in BioCRNpyler:
+The following membrane-associated components are available in BioCRNpyler:

 - ``DiffusibleMolecule()``: Represents a molecule that can diffuse freely across or within compartments, such as ions, gases, or small polar molecules.